Self Hosted Kubernetes Agent

 andmemory: 1500Mi

-- env0 will store local Terraform state and deployment artifacts, on a persistent volume in the cluster.
+- env0 will store the deployment state and working directory on a persistent volume in the cluster.

 - Must support Dynamic Provisioning and ReadWriteMany access mode.